Double-Counting Suggestions for Additional Majors in SCS

 - Students should consider taking 36-218 (Probability Theory for Computer Scientists), as it counts for both the probability requirement and computational biology’s statistics requirement.
 If students take a different probability course, such as 15-259 (Probability and Computing), they will need to complete an additional statistics course such as 15-260 (Statistics and Computing) or 36-226 (Introduction to Statistical Inference) instead.

 - All other mathematics and statistics requirements should be satisfied by School of Computer Science requirements.

 Science and Engineering Requirements

 - The computational biology major asks that students take specific courses in biology, chemistry, and physics that will satisfy the four courses counting toward science and engineering requirements.

-- Students should take 02-261 (Quantitative Cell and Molecular Biology Laboratory) to satisfy their laboratory requirement, which is a required core computational biology course for the additional major.
+- Students should consider taking 02-261 (Quantitative Cell and Molecular Biology Laboratory) to satisfy their laboratory requirement, which is a required core computational biology course for the additional major.

-- CS majors should count 10-315 (Introduction to Machine Learning) toward the “Artificial Intelligence” constrained elective category.
-(This course is required for the Artificial Intelligence major.)
+- CS and HCI majors should consider counting 10-315 (Introduction to Machine Learning) toward the “Artificial Intelligence” constrained elective category.
+(This course is a requirement for the artificial intelligence major.)

 - AI majors should count two computational biology elective courses (of at least 9 units each) above the 300 level toward the “free CS elective” category as general SCS electives.